10 Advertising Appeals – And how to choose them

 d) Humor Advertising Appeal

-A humorous advertising appeal uses comedy reels, ads to entertain and engage the audience.
+A humorous advertising appeal uses comedy reels and ads to entertain and engage the audience.
 Funny ads are more likely to be shared, making them a great way to boost brand awareness and recall.
 However, humor should be used carefully to avoid offending or alienating potential customers.

 🎯 Example: Many Super Bowl commercials use humor to entertain viewers while promoting a brand.